 In some cases, your provider may recommend physical therapy.

-Costochondritis pain usually goes away in a few days or weeks.
+Costochondritis pain often goes away in a few days or weeks.

 Call 911 or go to your local emergency room right away if you have chest pain.
 The pain of costochondritis can be similar to the pain of a heart attack.

 If you have already been diagnosed with costochondritis, call your provider if you have any of the following symptoms: